 Production Scripting Techniques

 Subject Name: PST101

-This will aid tremendously in the understanding of animation principals and how it relates to pose, composition and emotive intent.
+This will assist the developer in the understanding of animation principles and how they relate to pose, composition and emotive intent.

-A solid understanding of shapes, form and contours will translate into a deeper understanding of shapes and aid in modelling and digital sculpture.
-The learner will have a deeper understanding and heightened sense of visual literacy and observation skills.
+A solid understanding of shape, form and contour will translate into a deeper understanding of shapes and aid in modelling and digital sculpture.
+The student will have a deeper understanding and heightened sense of visual literacy and observation skills.

 Perspective; 1, 2 and 3 point.

 Layout and composition schemes